apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 This capability is provided by [Devlocity](https://gradle.com/develocity/) to the Apereo CAS project for free and is proving to be extremely valuable in cutting down test execution time and therefor resulting in a quicker feedback loop.

+### Startup Time Improvements

+CAS web application startup time has been improved by approximately `3` seconds by removing unnecessary initializations.
+Notable changes in this area include:

+- Removing unnecessary I/O operations during startup to verify existence of embedded application resources on the classpath.
+- Removing the `org.webjars:webjars-locator-core` library which does classpath scanning at startup to locate assets.
+- Delaying the reconstruction of the CAS webflow execution plan until the application container is fully ready.

 ## Other Stuff